 A chemical cleaning process, however, is the most effective process if done properly.
 If chemical lime dissolving cleaners are preferred, carefully follow the instructions supplied with the cleaner.
 DO NOT use a muriatic or hydrochloric acid (HCI) based cleaner.
 Be sure that the manufacturer's directions and warnings on the container are followed.
-After treatment, flush thoroughly cleaning solution.
+After treatment flush cleaning solution thoroughly.
 Your plumbing contractor should be contacted to clean the heater of these deposits.

-TROUBLESHOOTING SYSTEM PROBLEMS
+TROUBLESHOOTING SYSTEM PROBLEMS -